Corvia/django-tenant-users/README.rst

 - `Creating a User <createuser_>`_

-This application expands the django users and permissions frameworks to work alongside django-tenant-schemas to allow global users with permissions on a per-tenant basis.
+This application expands the django users and permissions frameworks to work alongside django-tenant-schemas or django-tenants to allow global users with permissions on a per-tenant basis.
 This allows a single user to belong to multiple tenants and have different roles and permissions in each tenant, including allowing permissions in the public tenant.
 This app also adds support for querying all tenants a user belongs to, and what roles